Inspirational Poetry: Offerings to the Beloved

 Poetry is the language of the gods speaking to our mortal minds.
 Or the intuitive right brain trying to get the attention of the logical left brain.
 Or the subconscious revealing its symbolic life to the conscious mind.
 In other words, poetry is a language that can take us into another state of consciousness.

-It is so important to get out of that logical frame of mind that creates shopping lists, and checks off daily planners.
+It is vital to get out of that logical frame of mind that creates shopping lists and checks off daily planners.
 To live only in that frame of reference is very deadening.
 The heart is forgotten.

-Inspirational poetry, or sacred poetry, come from the dimension beyond our 3-D perspective.
+Inspirational poetry, or sacred poetry, comes from the dimension beyond our 3-D perspective.
 Such inspirations are great to meditate upon.
-Some of the inspirational poetry I will include on this site I will make commentary upon, others will be left alone as is.
-Some will be complete poems, while others will be excerpts.
+Some of the inspirational poetry I will include on this site I will make commentary upon; others will remain for your interpretation.

 Keep a journal.
 I have had journals addressed to God.
-These are conversations that go both way.
+These are conversations that go both ways.
 Keep it with you.
 You never know when a poem may flutter into your mind.
 I like going out to beautiful spots in Nature or left alone in my room.
 I also love to listen to uplifting, sacred music, which puts me into an altered frame of mind.
-My book, "Footprints Along the Shore of an Incoming Tide: Impressions of a Fellow Traveler," was written in such a manner.

 Remove the judgment out of everything that comes.
 No censoring.
 Just allow.
 After all, it is the Messenger that is important, that Connection, not the words.

-When your time with your Self is over, let the poem be.
-Then the next day go over it.
-It is here that you may do any editing that is needed, such as spelling, punctuation and such.
+When your time with your Muse is over, let the poem be.
+Then the next day, go over it.
+You may do any editing that is needed, such as spelling, punctuation, and such.

 Why editing?
-As a teacher and parent I have learned that children need form in order to better manifest their formlessness.
+As a teacher and parent, I have learned that children need form in order to manifest their formlessness better.
 Poems are like children, born from intercourse with the Beloved.
-They too need good form; although, it may be a very different form than those in certain literary circles may declare. e.e cummings is a great example of going outside the box.
+They, too, need good form; although, it may be a very different form than those in certain literary circles may declare. e.e cummings is an excellent example of going outside the box.

 On the other hand, I love writing haiku, which is very limiting in its form.
-The fun part about writing in haiku is that it is a game of expressing something vast in a very limited form.
+The fun part about writing in haiku is that it is a game of expressing something vast in a minimal format.
 It is like squaring the circle: bringing the circle of Heaven into the cube of matter.

 It has to be your way in the end.
-Don't worry too much about writing the great inspirational poem.
+Don't worry too much about writing a tremendous inspirational poem.
 Just write.
 Be open.

 And enjoy your time with the Self, the Beloved.